 Q: What do we do with you when you are a House Emcee, House Regular, or Headliner?

 A: What a great question!
 If you call/e-mail your avails on Mondays, we will pull from that list first when we are booking and scheduling fill-ins for paid and unpaid spots.

 Q: I’ve hosted some open mics/shows at Flappers.
 Am I an approved House Emcee?

 A: What a great question!
 Maybe.
-Generally, House Emcees are used on the weekends (Fri/Sat) in the Main Room and Claremont.
+Generally, House Emcees are used on the weekends (Fri/Sat) in the Main Room.
 If you bounce between rooms and getting paid and unpaid gigs, you are probably a House Emcee.
 You can ask the booking department if you’re not sure.

 If you’ve guest-hosted an open mic or a show, you’re probably not an approved House Emcee, but you can ask the booking department if you’re not sure.
 Here’s a tip: if you have to ask, you’re probably not.
 However, hosting is a super important job, so if we’ve ever asked you to host anything, ever, that’s a big deal to us.
 Becoming a House Emcee is a matter of time and building a relationship with us as a club.

 Q: I’ve featured/headlined at Flappers.
 Am I a House Regular or Headliner?